-Competitive events promote the FCCLA Mission to focus on the multiple roles of family member, wage earner, and community leader.
-Each event and activity is designed to help members develop specific lifetime skills in character development, creative and critical thinking, interpersonal communication, practical knowledge, and career preparation.
+Competitive Events align with FCCLA's mission to concentrate on multiple roles, including family member, wage earner, and community leader.
+Each event is curated to help members develop specific lifelong skills in character development, creative and critical thinking, interpersonal communication, practical knowledge, and career preparation.

 Competitive Events Advisory Team

-- Caroline Caldwell (Texas – Past Vice President of Competitive Events)
+- Peter Smith III (South Carolina, Vice President of Competitive Events)

-- Kiran Kumaranayakam (New Jersey - Vice President of Competitive Events)
+- Gianna DeBruyn (New Jersey, Past Vice President of Competitive Events)

 We invite passionate advisers to apply to join the Competitive Events Advisory Team (CEAT).
 Applications for the state adviser member position will open in Spring 2024.
 The next opening for a chapter adviser position will open in Spring 2025.
 Please email email@example.com with any questions.